 Despite its seemingly vertical structure, the ELN has always been characterized by internal power struggles, maniacal leaders and disorganization at the top.
 It’s little surprise then that over the years, the ELN's modus operandi has evolved and increasingly autonomous factions have acted in more criminal than ideological terms.
 The one-time quasi-religious movement that claimed kidnapping was “anti-revolutionary” remains a potent kidnapping operation.
-What's more, the rebels that believed that drug trafficking would destroy the country are increasingly active in the trade, be it protection of large drug trafficking organizations or the creation of their own distribution networks.
+What's more, the rebels abandoned the belief that drug trafficking would destroy the country and are increasingly active in the trade, be it protection of large drug trafficking organizations or the creation of their own production or distribution networks.
 The ELN is also still focused on attacking economic infrastructure, in particular oil pipelines and electricity pylons, and extorting foreign and local companies.
 On a political level, the group is much weaker than it once was but can still draw revenue from local officials who are sympathetic to their aims and get a cut of the money.

 - ELN official website

 - Council on Foreign Relations FARC, ELN Profile